 Even if it’s a prop you build with balled-up aluminum foil, give yourself a microphone to speak into.
 This, along with your full wedding attire, will further show your level of commitment to this whole experience.
 If you have access to a real microphone, hold it to your mouth, perhaps with your spotlight behind you, for your recorded toast.

 Where there are obstacles, there are opportunities to be creative and show your love.
-I hope the information above helps you and your loved ones view your virtual toast as a chance to create a unique, meaningful, and unforgettable message that will live on well beyond the wedding date.
+Your virtual toast is a chance to create a unique, meaningful, and unforgettable message that will live on well beyond the wedding date.